trevor-ratliff/HtmlTools/README.md

 ## LayoutTests ##

 These are various layout tests I've played with over the years ... hopefully I'll add more of them soon

+## SimpleEncode ##

+A simple encoding and decoding library to obfuscate 'sensitive' data